Elongated vortex quantum droplets in binary Bose-Einstein condensates: Introduction

-While, as said above, 3D\ axisymmetric QDs were predicted in the non-dipolar binary BEC with the isotropic contact interactions \cite{Kartashov2018}, they are stable only in the limit case of a very large size (which corresponds to an extremely large number of atoms, $\sim 5\cdot 10^{5}$ \cite {Kartashov2018}), making the creation of such stable vortex QDs a challenging task for the experiment.
-More compact elongated QDs with embedded vorticity, that might be a more appropriate target for experiments, were predicted too as stationary states; however, as mentioned above too, they are unstable in the dipolar and non-dipolar BEC alike \cite {Kartashov2018,Cidrim2018}.
-The objective of the present work is to predict \emph{stable} vortex QDs with a \textquotedblleft slender" (elongated) shape in the binary condensate with the contact interactions, using an effective \textit{nonlinear potential} \cite{RMP} (alias \textit{pseudopotential }\cite {pseudo}), that may be induced by a spatially modulated interaction strength.
-In turn, the modulation can be imposed by means of the spatially inhomogeneous Feshbach resonance.
-In its usual spatially uniform implementation, the Feshbach resonance is induced by dc magnetic field which alters the \textit{s}-wave scattering length $a_{s}$ of the inter-atomic interaction.
-This effect is widely employed as a standard tool for manipulating the intrinsic nonlinearity in BEC \cite {Tiesinga1993,Moerdijk1995,Courteille1998,Bertozzi1998,Inouye1998,Timmermans1999,Duine2004,kohler2006,Jones2006,Randy,Chin2010} .
-A similar method can be applied in the form of the optical Feshbach resonance (OFR) \cite {Fisher1989,Fedichev1996,Caputo,Saito2003,Qi2011,Chien2012}.
-In particular, OFR can be readily induced by spatially non-uniform optical fields with inhomogeneous intensity $I\left( x,y,z\right) $, which can be used to shape effective nonlinear potentials through the local OFR relation,
+The objective of the present work is to predict \emph{stable} vortex QDs with a \textquotedblleft slender" (elongated) shape in the binary condensate with the contact interactions, using an effective \textit{nonlinear potential} \cite{RMP} (alias \textit{pseudopotential }\cite{pseudo}), that may be induced by a spatially modulated interaction strength.
+In turn, the modulation can be imposed by means of the spatially inhomogeneous Feshbach resonance - OFR, it can be readily induced by spatially non-uniform optical fields with inhomogeneous intensity $I\left( x,y,z\right) $, which can be used to shape effective nonlinear potentials through the local OFR relation,

-where $a_{\mathrm{opt}}$ is the OFR-induced change of the scattering length, $\left( x,y,z\right) $ are spatial coordinates, and sign minus implies that the resonant laser illumination induces the inter-atomic attraction force \cite{Theis2004,Bauer2009,Yamazaki2010,RMP,Yan2013}.
+where $a_{\mathrm{opt}}$ is the OFR-induced change of the scattering length, $\left( x,y,z\right) $ are spatial coordinates, and sign minus implies that the resonant laser illumination induces the inter-atomic attraction force, which can be achieved by adjusting the detuning of the laser \cite {Theis2004,Bauer2009,Yamazaki2010,RMP,Yan2013}.